This product has changed from 1kg to 200g.

-Completely defrost the whole pack in the fridge overnight or in cold water for approximately 3h.
+Completely defrost the whole pack in the fridge overnight.
 Drain any liquids and pat dry with a paper towel.
 Allow the meat to breathe and come to room temperature.
-The whole pack contains 4 pieces, we're showing 2 shoulders filets in the images.
+The whole pack contains 1 piece, we're showing 2 shoulder filets in the images.

 Season with freshly ground black pepper, sea salt, and garlic powder.
 That's it!

 Lamb shoulder filets are extremely versatile.
 If you are planning to cook them in the fry-pan you need to do that slow and low.
 Treat them as steaks.

 We have cooked the filets for about 20 minutes on very low heat and kept turning them without a lid.
 If you use a lid you can accelerate the process.
 However, make sure to sear the outside again to yield a crispy, flavorful and caramelized surface.

 Once the core temperature has reached 53 degrees Celsius (130 degrees Fahrenheit) take the lamb filets off the heat and let them rest and continue cooking on residual heat for 5 minutes.